We strongly recommend you contact your Qumulo Care representative before making this configuration change.

 qq network_conf_mod --bonding-mode IEEE_8023AD

-NOTE: Be aware that making these changes will trigger a quorum formation event and will result in a small outage.
+NOTE: Be aware that making these changes will trigger a quorum formation event while the new network bond is negotiated per node and will result in a small outage.

-You should now be able to successfully configure LACP using the above commands.
+You should now be able to successfully configure LACP in Qumulo Core

 Like what you see?
 Share this article with your network!